BICENTENNIAL TRIBUTE

 SCENE 1

-1823, Genoa - there is a deluge, earthquakes
+1823, Genoa - there is a deluge, earthquakes, lightning & suchlike

-B(to T): My, Teresa - what a storm!! - look! - are there (squints) perukes and gingerbread in the trees? the preacher will certes be lynched for falsifying the forecast (sighs) dio! - what think you of removing to Nice ?
-I am exhausted with the constant intrusions from autograph and hair hunters - I've already proffered an invitation to the Goose - and her drone of a husband
+B: Why, the rogue should be disbarred! (sighs and paces) What think you of removing to Nice, mio tesoro?
+I am exhausted with the constant intrusions from autograph and hair hunters - I've already proffered an invitation to my sister and her drone of a husband to join us

 B: French - pfft!
-I shall let you - my love - and Goose - do the talking for me (shrugs) - but I think she will not - there is no racetrack nearby in which her disgraceful marito can lose my money - and return - shamelessly - requesting yet more
+I shall let you - my love - and Goose - do the talking for me (shrugs) - but I think she will not - there is no racetrack nearby at which her disgraceful marito can lose my money - and return - shamelessly - requesting yet more

 Fletcher enters